Justification of Red List Category

 It inhabits boggy terrain from 4,430 m to the snowline at c.5,000 m (G. Engblom in litt.
 2003, J. Barrio in litt.
 2012, Remsen and Sharpe 2015).
 It appears to have very specific habitat requirements: mineral-rich, well-watered cushion-plant (e.g. Distichia) bogs with rocky outcrops and stony slopes nearby, often below glaciers (Fjeldså and Krabbe 1990).
 Birds are usually seen in pairs or small groups of 3-4 individuals (Fjeldså and Krabbe 1990), with a maximum of 6-7 birds in a group, rarely up to 12 (J. Barrio in litt.
 2012).
 When feeding, it probes vegetation for worms, small frogs and insects (Remsen and Sharpe 2015).
 Its breeding ecology is unknown, except that the nest is placed in a crevice or under rocks (J. Barrio in litt.
 2012); nests have been found in November, and fledglings in December and January (Remsen and Sharpe 2015).

 Suitable habitat was previously subjected to relatively little human disturbance owing to its high altitude.
-However, the use of peat for mushroom-growing, private gardening and public parks in Lima has increased in the past ten years (G. Engblom in litt.
+However, the use of peat for mushroom-growing, private gardening and public parks in Lima has increased in the past ten years, and bogs are rapidly destroyed as their soil is transported to Lima (G. Engblom in litt.
 2003).
 Some suitable habitat is apparently being overgrazed by alpacas, llamas and sheep (J. Barrio in litt.
 2009).
 Mining operations are also causing habitat degradation through the dumping of deposits in bogs and lakes, and through the deliberate draining of some bogs, an activity that is estimated to be affecting over 50% of suitable sites (J. Barrio in litt.
 2012).
 In addition, wetland areas in its range are threatened by water extraction for agriculture (C. Aucca Chutas in litt.
 2008).
 The chances of this species surviving will greatly diminish if peat extraction and habitat alteration continue.
 Furthermore, having a montane distribution that is close to the maximum altitude within its range, this species is potentially susceptible to climate change (BirdLife International unpublished data).

 Conservation Actions Underway